 |Rice (Non-Basmati) ||6.7 ||2.2-11.1 ||49 |

 |Consumer Reports ||White Basmati ||NA ||1.3-1.6 ||3 |

 |Brown Short Grain ||NA ||3.8-5.4 ||3 |

-3. Why hasn't Lundberg Family Farms released test results for specific varieties??
+3. Does Lundberg Family Farms publish test results for specific varieties?

 Our Arsenic Testing Plan, which spans 3 consecutive crop years, outlines our commitment to obtaining meaningful data to help bring understanding to the issue of arsenic in rice.
 We are committed to sharing accurate and meaningful information with our consumers and therefore will continue to summarize and communicate our results.